 Lanita, her sisters and mother come from a long line of desert painters of the contemporary Aboriginal art and dot-dot central desert movement.
 Lanita lived with her mother and aunties on Stirling Station near Ti Tree.
 She started painting later than her older sisters.
 Lanita was taught by her older sisters as well as her other sisters she was surrounded by her well renowned painter aunties: Gloria and Kathleen Petyerre, who are well-established artists in Alice Springs.

 Lanita primarily lives with her sisters in Darwin and travels home to visit her mother Barbara Price Mtjimbana or to bring her mother to Darwin to visit them all.
 The Bush Medicine Leaves Dreaming knowledge story is a popular theme of the Numina Sisters.
-Many women from the Peytre, Mambitji and Numina family name hold custody of the story and knowledge keepers of painting.
+Many women from the Petyarre, Mambitji and Numina family name hold custody of the story and are knowledge keepers of painting.

 Free UK shipping on purchases over £1000